 An interesting topic for future research is the relationship between opioid addiction and labor-force participation.
 Opioid addicts have lower labor-force participation rates than nonusers and prescription users.
-Greenwood, Guner, and Kopecky (2022) report that increased substance abuse during the COVID-19 pandemic may account for between 9 and 26 percent of the decline in prime-age labor-force participation between February 2020 and June 2021.
+Greenwood, Guner, and Kopecky (2022) report that increased substance abuse during the COVID-19 pandemic may account for between 9 and 26 percent of the decline in prime-age labor-force participation between February 2020 and

+June 2021.
 Chiocchio et al. (2024) find that US states that were more exposed to opioids before the COVID-19 pandemic have a slower recovery in labor-force participation after the pandemic.
+Hollingsworth et al. (2017) find that opioid deaths and opioid-related emergency room visits rise during economic downturns.
 Some researchers, such as Case and Deaton (2020), feel that increased substance abuse results from the despair of poor economic conditions.
 Others, such as Mulligan (2022), argue that generous disability and unemployment benefits have encouraged drug use and a drop in labor-force participation.
 This topic is ripe for examination through the lens of a structural model.